genotrance/appsnap/appsnap/docs/README.txt

 Contact
 -------

-Contact ganesh@genotrance.com for any questions regarding this program.
+Contact ganeshjgd AT gmail DOT com for any questions regarding this program.

 Links
 -----